Compassion Cultivation Training | CCT Autumn Quarter 2019

-Classes tend to fill quickly, as they are limited to 30 people each for optimal in-class participation.
-We recommend you register when registration first opens for the best chance of getting into your desired class.
-If a class is full, please feel free to register for the waitlist.
-CCARE staff will contact those registered on the waitlist in chronological order if a seat becomes available.
-There is no charge to register for the waitlist; however, credit card information is required to hold your spot.
+If a class is full, please register for the waitlist.
+CCARE staff will contact those registered on the waitlist if a space becomes available.
+There is no charge to register for the waitlist; however, credit card information is required to hold your place.

-If you are an LCSW, MFT, RN, or licensed psychologist, you can earn 16 CEUs for your Compassion Cultivation Training class for a fee of $45.
-It is the sole responsibility of the participant to arrive on time, attend every class meeting, sign in and out at each class, and submit a separate course evaluation form at the end of the final class.
-No partial CEU credit is available if any class time is missed.
+If you are an LCSW, LEP, LMFT, LPCC, RN, or licensed psychologist, you can earn 14 CE credits for your Compassion Cultivation Training class for a fee of $85.
+It is the sole responsibility of the participant to arrive on time, sign in and out at each class, and submit a separate course evaluation form at the end of the final class.
+No partial CE credit is available if more than one class is missed.

 At the end of the course, you will be able to: